denverbiolabs/Yeast-mCherry-Reporter/README.md

 http://2016.igem.org/Team:Denver_Biolabs

-We use (and love) SnapGene work with these files.
+We use (and love) SnapGene to work with these files.
 There is also a free version, SnapGene Viewer. www.snapgene.com